scaredfinger/dietizme/libs/utils/logging/README.md

 # Logging Utilities

-A structured logging system for the DietizMe application that provides consistent, context-aware logging across all parts of the application.
+A structured logging system for the Otiuming application that provides consistent, context-aware logging across all parts of the application.
 This library makes debugging, monitoring, and auditing easier with a unified logging approach.

 ## Features